[Editor’s note: This story was previously published in Dec 2018. It has since been updated and republished.]

-For one thing, Barclays is dirt cheap and can be had for a forward P/E of around its share price.
-At the same time, it has a price-to-growth ratio of less than 1.
-That means would be investors are not paying much for its current earnings nor its future projections.
-Those future projections are coming from its continued moves to court more international high-net-worth investors from the Middle East.
-Additionally, recent moves into Fintech have improved BCS margins.
+For one thing, Barclays is dirt cheap and can be had for a price to book ratio of less than 0.5..
+At the same time, BCS is continuing to court more international high-net-worth investors from the Middle East.
+Additionally, recent moves into fintech have improved its margins.

 Sometimes low-priced stocks are being punished for things that happened years earlier.
 Case in point, real estate investment trust Vereit (NYSE: VER).
 VER’s issues started back in 2016 when it was called American Realty Capital Properties.
 American Realty was created by combining several non-traded REITs, and it quickly became one of the largest single-property REITs in the country.
 At its peak, it held more than 4,600 different properties.
 Unfortunately, executives at the firm weren’t so great and it turned out that they used all sorts of questionable accounting tricks.

 Naturally, shares of VER sank like a stone when the news came out.
 Several lawsuits, jail time, a dividend cut and a name change bring us to Vereit.
 And that’s actually a good thing.